 The NSA Family Programs is dedicated to providing hope, empowerment, and support for children, ‘tweens, and teens who stutter, as well as their families.
 Through the NSA, you will become part of a community of people who understand stuttering and how to help people who stutter.
-Together, we can make a real difference in your child’s life.
+Together, we can make a real difference in your child’s life, and the lives of the family members who love and support them.

 The NSA offers more than just hope, we offer connection.
 By getting your child and yourself involved in the stuttering community, everyone benefits.
 Your child benefits from developing friendships with kids their age who stutter.
 You benefit from experiencing more of your child’s journey and from connecting with other parents.
 Here are a few ways to get involved with the NSA: